Walt Disney World Resort Reviews: Best Values

 Studio units at the Walt Disney World Disney Vacation Club resorts are about the size of Disney’s Deluxe hotel rooms (355 to 412 square feet) and include a mini-fridge and microwave.
 Most Studios sleep 4 (plus one baby under age 3 in a crib) in two queen beds or a queen bed and a double or queen sofa-bed or pull-down bed.
 Studios at the Polynesian Villas, Riviera, Villas at Wilderness Lodge and Villas at the Grand Floridian sleep 5 (plus one baby under age 3 in a crib), though the 5th needs to be small enough to fit on a small pull-down bunk-size bed.

-Tower Studio units, only found at the Riviera resort, have just a pull-down bed and an occupancy limit of 2 guests (plus one baby under age 3 in a crib).
-The Riviera pull-down beds have a standard sized mattress and are quite comfortable.
+Tower Studio and Duo Studio units, only found at the Riviera resort and Polynesian Villas, respectively, have just a pull-down bed and an occupancy limit of 2 guests (plus one baby under age 3 in a crib).
+The pull-down beds have a Queen mattress and are quite comfortable.

 There are also 1- and 2-bedroom villas that include a full kitchen (with all the basic cooking utensils, pots, pans and dishes supplied) and living room in addition to the bedroom(s), plus a whirlpool tub in the master bedroom and a washer/dryer in a closet.